-- a.
-The duration of homelessness for a HUD Chronically Homeless individual is at least one calendar year without a break or at least four separate episodes in the last 3 years where the cumulative total length of the occasions equals at least 12 months. - b.
-The duration of homelessness for Non-HUD Chronically Homeless Rebuilding Lives individuals is at least 120 days or at least four episodes of homelessness over a lifetime. - c.
-A break in homelessness is considered at least seven (7) or more consecutive nights for which homelessness is not documented.
+- The duration of homelessness for a chronically homeless individual is at least 12 a. months without a break or at least 4 separate occasions of homelessness in the past 3 years where the cumulative total length of the occasions equals at least 12 months. - b.
+The duration of homelessness for a non-chronically homeless Rebuilding Lives individual is at least 120 days (4 months) without a break or at least 4 separate occasions of homelessness where the combined occasions total at least 120 days (4 months) and each break in homelessness included at least 7 consecutive nights. - A break in homelessness is considered at least seven (7) or more consecutive c. nights for which homelessness is not documented.
+If the break is less than seven (7) days, the time between one occasion and another can be counted towards homeless time.
+A break in homelessness for seven (7) days or more should be documented.
+Self-certification is an acceptable method of documentation only as it relates to non-homeless time to verify a specific break in homelessness.

-3. Length of Episodes
+3. Length of Occasions